intel/sawr/sawr_master/LAUNCH.md

     ./scripts/viz.sh &
     ./scripts/teleop.sh

+## Manual Navigation
+Once you have a teleop running and a visualization, you can drive the robot around manually and build up a map.
+You can observe the map being updated dynamically in rviz.
+Once you have a good map for a particular environment you can [save it](http://wiki.ros.org/map_server) using the ``map_saver`` command to the map server, and then using the start_saved.sh script provided, restart the system with that map.
+Upon restart with a saved map, the robot will immediately try to localize itself against the map to determine its initial position.

+## Autonomonous Navigation
+Once you have a map and the robot has localized itself against the map, you can try autonomous navigation.
+This is done by specifying a goal position and orientation.
+Technically this is done by sending a message to the ``move-base`` sub-system which then initiates an "action" (a long-running process in ROS that you can observe the progress of, cancel, etc.).
+Actions are particularly appropriate for navigation, but also useful in many other kinds of autonomous tasks.

+It is possible to initiate a navigation action using rviz.
+Once you have a map displayed and the robot has localized, selected the "Set Goal" button at the top of rviz, then click on a point on the map, drag a bit to select the orientation, and release the button.
+If all goes well... your robot will navigate to the goal position and orientation.

 ## Remote Access
+The above can be done using a HDMI cable and keyboard connected to the robot but this is obviously not very satisfactory.
+Instead we want to be able to control the robot remotely.

 If you set up remote access via ssh as noted in [INSTALL.md](INSTALL.md), you will be able to launch the software stack remotely.
 If you use ``ssh -X`` to access the system over the internet, even the X11 versions with multiple terminal windows will work---definitely on a remote Linux or OS/X system but even from Windows if you install an X server such as [Xming](http://www.straightrunning.com/XmingNotes/).

-However note that rviz will not work remotely over X11, so to use it remotely you will have to either set up remote ROS access (which will be insecure unless you also set up a VPN like OpenVPN) or set up a VNC server on your robot
+Unfortunately rviz will not work remotely over X11, so to use it remotely you will have to either set up remote ROS access (which will be insecure unless you also set up a VPN like OpenVPN) or set up a VNC server on your robot
 (less efficient, but VNC can be tunnelled over ssh).
+Theoretically, however, you could give goal states for navigation using command line tools, but you would have to understand the coordinate system the robot uses for its map.

+See the security discussion in the [INSTALL.md](INSTALL.md) file to set up remote access.
+Doing this securely on a public network is unfortunately difficult so you may want to start with a private WiFi network.

 ## Launching Automatically at Boot
 The simplest way to launch the system automatically at boot is to enable automatic login and then configure it as a [Startup Application](https://help.ubuntu.com/16.04/ubuntu-help/startup-applications.html).
 Note that you may have to run it inside a terminal window to get this to work.
-This is somewhat insecure but you can always have your login time out quickly.
+This is somewhat insecure, as someone could in theory plug in a keyboard, mouse, and monitor to your robot and access your account, but you can always have your login time out quickly.
-However, note that anyone with physical access to your robot can typically break in without too much trouble even if you don't set up automatic login.
+However, note that anyone with physical access to your robot can typically break in without too much trouble anyway even if you don't set up automatic login...

 You can also configure a
 [script to run at boot using systemd](https://linuxconfig.org/how-to-automatically-execute-shell-script-at-startup-boot-on-systemd-linux).
-This is a bit more robust and will work even without automatic login and even if you disable the windowing system, but is a little harder to set up.
+This is a bit more robust and will work even without automatic login, and even if you disable the windowing system, but is a little harder to set up.